 Working modalities in Ethiopia

 NABU is registered as NGO in Ethiopia since 2009.
-A country director and about 50 employees run NABU’s Head Office in Addis Ababa and three NABU Project Offices in Bonga (Kafa Zone, SNNPR), Bahir Dar (Lake Tana Biosphere Reserve, Amhara Regional State) and Mettu (Yayu Biosphere Reserve, Oromia Regional State).
+A country director and about 50 employees run NABU’s Head Office in Addis Ababa and three NABU Project Offices in Bonga (Kafa Zone, SWEPR), Bahir Dar (Lake Tana Biosphere Reserve, Amhara Regional State) and Mettu (Yayu Biosphere Reserve, Oromia Regional State).
+Since 2023, NABU Ehtiopia has been an independent NGO.
+It works closely with NABU in Germany.
 For detailed information download the organisational chart below.

 Our partners in the country

 NABU collaborates with a broad variety of partners in Ethiopia.
 Amongst others, for example, Environment, Forest and Climate Change Commission (EFCCC), the Ethiopian Biodiversity Institute (EBI), UNESCO Cluster Office, the respective regional states’ authorities as well as zonal administrations, partner NGOs such as the Ethiopian Wildlife and Natural History Society (EWNHS, BirdLife Ethiopia), Ethiopian Coffee Forest Forum (ECFF), Ethio-Wetlands and Natural Resource Association (EWNRA), scientific and business partners and religious institutions, GIZ offices in Ethiopia.

 Our Ethiopia projects are funded by

 OUR ENGAGEMENT IN africa